institutedata/capstone-gmridge/README.md

 4. `npm install`
 5. `npm run dev`

-6. Present your backend project to the class (Aim for a 5min presentation.
-The presentation date is the [DUE DATE](https)
+6. Present your backend project to the class (Aim for a 5min presentation).
+The presentation date is in the 26th of JULY, 2023.

 <br>